-PHOENIX — The Arizona House has rejected a bill allowing children who live on Indian reservations to qualify for a private school voucher.
+PHOENIX — The Arizona Legislature has approved a bill that makes all children living on Indian reservations qualified for private school vouchers.

 Senate Bill 1332 is designed to give children on reservations more school choice.
 It is backed by the Center for Arizona Policy, a social-conservative group that is a powerful lobbying voice at the Capitol.

 The bill passed the House on a 31-28 vote Wednesday.
 The Senate approved the House changes by a 20-10 vote on Thursday.
 The proposal now goes to Gov. Doug Ducey's desk for action.